 The Leeuwenborch was designed by W.R. de Vries and built in 1974 to house the social sciences chair groups.
 The main design of the building incorporated a central heart linking three wings above a plateau.
 Under the plateau were stores and technical areas and above it were the libraries, lecture halls and a canteen.

 All Wageningen University & Research buildings have an unique number.
 On the main roads in Wageningen you will find signs which will direct you to different clusters of buildings (for example, building numbers 100-200).
 Within the various clusters, routes to the individual buildings are shown.
-De Leeuwenborch' s building number is 201.
+The Leeuwenborch's building number is 201.